 Many of us even have ‘followers’ and quite the modicum of fame and attention, crossing borders with blizzards of posted Likes.
 Yet this is not what we notice. -Of course it fucking isn’t, constantly bombarded with capitalism and pop, exhorting us to try harder, buy harder.

 Is the grass always greener?
 It’s no wonder that after some celeb dies we find out what a loser they were in lifestyle, chained to infighting, lawyers, wranglers, sycophants, fanbases, doctors, drugs, cults and contracts with no real interaction with real people.
-Shitting in the corners, getting 6ft Buddha statues hauled into private wards for their intravenous hits.
+Shitting in the corners above the Chiltern Firehouse, getting 6ft Buddha statues hauled into private wards for their intravenous hits.

 Lets pretend this is as good as it gets.
 It’s what you want to do with that fact that may change it.